JeroenVanB/LAMAS/docs/index.md

 ### Guessing

 The guessing is a very important part of the game.
 Since tactical guessing results in rather complex behavior we heuristically determined two simple approaches.
 The Random agent randomly guesses a number between 0 and the number of tricks.
 All the other agents use a system in which the average mean of the cards (_mean_value_hand_) in the hand is compared to the mean value of all the cards in the game (_mean_value_game_).
 These values are calculated using the function _pre_evaluate()_ in the Card class, which takes the trump into account but ignores the trick suit, since there is none.
 If the _mean_value_hand_ is less than 90% of _mean_value_game_, the player guesses 0 tricks.
-If it is between 90% and 110% of _mean_value_game_, the player guesses he will win 1/4th of the total trick.
+If it is between 90% and 110% of _mean_value_game_, the player guesses he will win 1/4th of the total tricks.
 Between 110% and 130%, he guesses 2/4ths of the total tricks.
 For more than 130%, the player guesses to win all tricks.
 This method uses all the available knowledge at the start of the game: which cards the player has and which other cards are in the game.

 ## Experiments